LinusGro/MentorPi_ris/README.md

 10 & 8 & 8 & 8 & 8 & 9
 \end{pmatrix}
 ```
-With the functions, we can draw the maze
+With the functions, we can draw the maze:

 <table>
   <thead>